 REQ-1: The AIE must be implemented for a user to play the user vs. computer or the computer vs. computer game modes this means also that the GE needs to be configured as well due to its interfacing between the user interface and the AIE.
 Due to the AIE being a standalone engine it handles no input or output validation.
 This is handled by the GE.

-REQ-2: When the GE requests a move from the AIE the AIE will calculate a move and return it back to the GE.
+REQ-2: When the GE requests a move from the AIE the AIE shall calculate a move and return it back to the GE.
 The GE will validate that the move can be made on the game board (GB).
 If it cannot then the GE will reject the move and request another from the AIE.
 This process will continue until the AIE passes a valid move to the GE.
 Upon receiving a valid move the GE will reflect the move on the GB.

 REQ-3: The AIE does not have to be an agile and responsive artificial intelligence.
 For the purposes of this project the AIE may respond in completely random and unpredictable ways.
 This includes leaving GP’s in peril, capturing non-essential GP’s, playing to its own detriment, moving in non-strategic ways.